Tales of Mobile: Gameplay

-A battle in Tales of Commons.

 Tales of Commons retains the 2-2 Linear Motion Battle System used by Tales of Breaker.
 Battles take place in a 2D plane limited to 2 characters at all time from both player and enemies, playing in a similar fashion to the original PlayStation version of Tales of Destiny, but without spells stopping actions.

 Outside of combats, Tales of Commons plays exactly like its predecessor.
 However, various additions were made to make it closer to a home console title such as the introduction of series' mainstay, the skits.

 The game's skill system makes use of the Souma Orbs.
 A total of 46 Souma orbs are available throughout the game, each offering various effects such as increased movement speed, enhanced experience point gain, or the addition of elemental attributes to weapon attacks.
 Certain orbs also grant access to unique abilities known as Souma artes.
 Each character can equip up to three Souma orbs simultaneously, however, two orbs that correspond to Souma artes cannot be equipped at the same time.